Spencer-Easton/Apps-Script-GSApp-Library/README.md

 ##### Authorize the service account for your google domain
+If you are going to use the service account to request Oauth2 tokens for users in you domain do the following:
  1) Launch admin.google.com as a domain admin
  2) Open Security settings
  3) Choose advanced settings